Bill Shankly: Relationship with fans

-"Liverpool is not only a club.
+Liverpool is not only a club.
 It's an institution.
 And my aim was to bring the people close to the club and the team and for them to be accepted part of it.
 The effect was that wives brought their late husband's ashes to Anfield and scattered them on the pitch after saying a little prayer.
 I said to them: 'In you come, you're welcome', and they trotted in by the dozen.
 One young boy got killed at his work and a bus load of 50 people came to Anfield one Sunday to scatter his ashes at the Kop end.
 So people not only support Liverpool when they're alive.
 They support them when they are dead.
 This is the true story of Liverpool.
 This is possibly why Liverpool are so great.
 There is no hypocrisy about it.
 It is sheer honesty."

 — Shankly (who had his own ashes scattered at Anfield) on instilling the club's connection with the fans.

-Regarded as a great orator who stirred emotions among the fanbase, following the 1971 FA Cup Final (which Liverpool lost to Arsenal), Shankly and the players toured the city of Liverpool where people turned out to greet the gallant losers.
-Standing on the steps of St George's Hall, Shankly overlooked a crowd of over 100,000 Liverpool fans, and delivered one of his most famous speeches. "'Since I've come here to Liverpool, to Anfield, I've drummed it into our players, time and again, that they are privileged to play for you.
+Regarded as a great orator who stirred emotions among the fanbase, following the 1971 FA Cup final which Liverpool lost to Arsenal, Shankly and the players toured the city of Liverpool where people turned out to greet the gallant losers.
+Standing on the balcony of St George's Hall, Shankly overlooked a crowd of over 100,000 Liverpool fans, and delivered one of his most famous speeches.
+Holding his arms out wide as silence descended on the fans below, he began by lauding the "show of red strength", and later stated: "Since I've come here to Liverpool, to Anfield, I've drummed it into our players, time and again, that they are privileged to play for you.
 And if they didn't believe me, they believe me now."
-Commenting on the mood of the crowd, a moved Peter Robinson, club secretary of Liverpool, told a reporter, "Bill's got such power of oratory that if he told them to march through the Mersey tunnel and pillage Birkenhead they'd do it".
+Commenting on the mood of the crowd, a moved Peter Robinson, club secretary of Liverpool, told a reporter, "Bill's got such power of oratory that if he told them to march through the Mersey Tunnel and pillage Birkenhead, they'd do it".